 Hiding Spots

-Outdoor cats are possessive about their hiding places, and you’ll often encounter them sleeping in weird positions if they populate your neighborhood.
+Outdoor cats are possessive about their hiding places, and you’ll often encounter them sleeping in weird positions if they populate your neighbourhood.
+Mr Pickles likes to loaf under a bush at the end of our back garden, he has a clear view of the garden and our door.

 They often have special hiding spots or places to sleep, which they return to multiple times a day.
 These spots offer them a safe and secure environment while also allowing them to explore their surroundings and engage in activities that help keep them agile, sharp, and alert.